tomcam/py4webcasts/docs/glossary.md

 ## controller

-Controllers are Python functions that handle the program's business logic, also known as the application workflow.
+Controller functions are Python code that handle the program's business logic, also known as the application workflow. py4web makes controllers that use the [action](#action) decorator visible as HTTP requests, mapping the requests to Python code.
+Often controller functions interact with the [model](#model) layer to make database queries or process forms, then produce dictionaries that get passed to the [view](#view) layer.

 See also [MVC](#mvc)